 Digital Sisterhood Unplugged Weekend Initiative (#DSUnplugged) was launched in 2011 to encourage women to slow down and take a break from their digital lives and electronic devices once a month.
-The break could be 5 to 15 minutes, 30 minutes, an hour, a half-day, a full day, or an entire weekend.
-It’s up to each woman to choose and commit to a timeframe that works best for her.
+It ended in 2015.

 #DSUnplugged Weekend Resources

 - DSN Tips on How to Create A Digital Wellness Plan

 - Digital Sisterhood Unplugged Weekend Pinterest Board